AGENDA

 • Evan Paul, Senior Director, Innovation for Nature, Salesforce

-Chris Southworth, Secretary General, ICC United Kingdom
+Chris Southworth, Secretary General, ICC United Kingdom / Co-founder, Centre for Digital Trade and Innovation

-TRANSFORMING GLOBAL TRADE TO DELIVER FOOD SECURITY
+TRANSFORMING GLOBAL TRADE TO DELIVER SUSTAINABILITY

 Chair: